NFL Rumors: Jadaveon Clowney Receiving Offers From Multiple Teams

 — Dianna Russini (@diannaESPN) May 1, 2020

 Clowney was considered one of the top free agents heading into the new league year, and he’s still sitting there.
-While he’s not in a hurry to sign, he’ll have to decide before too long, or the interested teams could fill spots that are being left open for him.
+While he’s not in a hurry to sign, he’ll have to decide soon or the interested teams could fill the spots that are being left open for him.

 Upon the start of his search for a new team, Clowney was initially seeking more than $20 million per season.
-After three weeks on the open market, CBS Sports states he lowered his asking price to the range of $17 million-$18 million.
+After three weeks on the open market, CBS Sports states he lowered his asking price to the range of $17 million to $18 million.

-At the time, the Seahawks and Titans were the primary teams with high interest in Clowney, and that remains true at the start of March.
+At the time, the Seahawks and Titans were the primary teams with high interest in Clowney, and that remained true at the start of March.

 Clowney arrived in Seattle via a trade with the Houston Texans before the 2019 season.
 He had 11 starts in 13 games played for the Seahawks last year, but his numbers weren’t overly impressive.
 By the end of the season, Clowney had 31 total tackles, three sacks, seven tackles for loss, and one interception.